MEADOW SWEET GROVE

 Bread Bags & Cereal Boxes

 Those many bread bags basically replace plastic wraps!
-Okay, they don't "cling" but many items you wrap don't need that feature.
-Use them to wrap extra portions of raw meat like ground beef and chicken for freezing.
+Okay, they don't "cling", but many food items we wrap up don't need that feature.
+Use them to wrap cheese and to freeze extra portions of raw meat like ground beef and chicken.
 Cut them in half and use them to wrap sandwiches and snacks for lunches.
-Collect dry seed pods in the summer or fall - shake the bag and all the seeds will collect beautifully in the bottom of the bag (I learned this trick from a wonderful old Yorkshireman).
-Talk about thrifty.
-He also cut up his cereal boxes to make shopping lists!
+Collect dry seed pods in the summer or fall and shake the bag.
+All the seeds will collect beautifully in the bottom of the bag (I learned this trick from a wonderful old Yorkshireman).
+Talk about thrifty!
+He even cut up his empty cereal boxes for a re-use as shopping lists.

 Meadow Sweet Grove © V. Buchanan